 Many different changes are happening during the 38th week of pregnancy.
 Both Mom and baby are ready for delivery and playing a waiting game.
 Anxiety could be playing a major role in an expectant mom’s head, so try discussing any negative feelings you may have with your healthcare provider.

 Symptoms and Body Changes at 38 Weeks

 Believe it or not, your internal and external states are still changing.
 Increased mucus discharge at this stage is normal as your cervix softens and prepares for labor.
 As the baby moves into the birth canal many women will also experience increased pelvic pressure and back pain.
 Pregnancy massages and maternity belts may provide some relief for these discomforts.
 Swelling in your body, especially your feet, is quite apparent at this point, especially in warmer, more humid areas, as increased humidity draws fluid into the tissue.
 Swelling in your hands and face that is accompanied by severe abdominal pain or persistent or severe headaches should be reported to your healthcare provider immediately.
-This could be a sign something is wrong, such as pregnancy induced hypertension.
-Pregnancy induced hypertension can prevent the placenta from getting an adequate amount of blood, oxygen, and food to the baby.
+This could be a sign something is wrong, such as pregnancy-induced hypertension.
+Pregnancy-induced hypertension can prevent the placenta from getting adequate blood, oxygen, and food to the baby.

 A major development during this 38th week is that the tear ducts begin to form.
 The gender can easily be identified now, as the sex organs have fully matured.
 Expectant parents who do not wish to know the gender of the baby before childbirth will definitely need to resist looking at the ultrasounds now.
 Your baby is reacting to sounds, clenching his or her fists, and preparing for childbirth.
 It is said that girls are smaller than boys and rest lower in the abdomen, but every pregnancy is unique.